grassator/compile-time-execution-benchmark/README.md

 To measure just the compiled time execution and not the rest of the compiler the code is first compiler with the constant hard-coded, then with the compile time execution and get the difference.

 All code is compiled without any optimization to minimize the non-relevant time spent in the compiler.

+## Counter

+In this benchmark the goal is count from 0 to 1 000 000 integer inside of a loop at compile time.
+It should give an indication on the overhead of the interpretation inside the compiler.

 ### C++